 There will be no doubt that those nostalgic for the days when petrol was cheaper than milk and emissions was something that happens unexpectedly while you are asleep, will be ecstatic to hear headlines of oil prices plunging into negative territory.
-Come May, with the price of West Texas Intermediate crude oil futures falling 321 per cent to -USD37.63 per barrel, a burning barrel of oil will be technically more valuable on the trading floor than one that isn’t.
+Come May, with the price of West Texas Intermediate crude oil futures falling 321 per cent to -USD37.63 per barrel.
+A burning barrel of oil will be technically more valuable on the trading floor than one that isn’t.

 The negative pricing is no mere glitch in the system.
 As Russia and Saudi Arabia play a game of oil price chicken, coupled with falling consumer demand for oil amidst the Coronavirus lockdown, it seems that the market is running out of place to absorb next month’s incoming oil.

-On top of that, it is the indicative pricing for one of many crude oil markets in the world, albeit, a very large and influential one.
-Crude oil from other regions is still trading between USD20 and 30, cheap but certainly not anywhere close to being given away for free.
+On top of that, it is the indicative pricing for one of many crude oil markets in the world.
+Albeit, a very large and influential one.
+Crude oil from other regions is still trading between USD20 and 30.
+Cheap, but certainly not anywhere close to being given away for free.

 Nevertheless, the negative pricing has set off alarm bells as the world enters uncharted territory.
 Economists and industry analysts are uncertain about what the future holds.
 The automotive industry, in particular, has been reeling from low consumer demand and idle plants brought on by the pandemic.
-Now, with oil prices hitting new lows, many are wondering if its massive investment into electric cars will be for naught.
+Now, with oil prices hitting new lows, many are wondering if those massive investments into electric cars will be for naught.

 The rise in electric car adoption has much to do with attractive government incentives and tighter emission regulations.
-In addition to that, electric cars are now seen by consumers as something aspirational rather than a hipster alternative to sticking it to Big Oil.
+In addition to that, electric cars are now seen by consumers as something aspirational rather than a hipster alternative for sticking it to Big Oil.
 You can thank Tesla’s antics for that sea change.